 Configuration: Using the same topology which we have used for static routing before.

 In this topology, R1 and R2 are stub routers so we can configure default routing for both these routers.

 R1(config)#ip route 0.0.0.0 0.0.0.0 172.16.10.5

 R2(config)#ip route 0.0.0.0 0.0.0.0 172.16.10.1

-Dynamic routing makes automatic adjustment of the routes according to the current state of the route in the routing table.
-Dynamic routing uses protocols to discover network destinations and the routes to reach it.
-RIP and OSPF are the best examples of dynamic routing protocol.
-Automatic adjustment will be made to reach the network destination if one route goes down.
+3. Dynamic Routing: Dynamic routing makes automatic adjustments of the routes according to the current state of the route in the routing table.
+Dynamic routing uses protocols to discover network destinations and the routes to reach them.
+RIP and OSPF are the best examples of dynamic routing protocols.
+Automatic adjustments will be made to reach the network destination if one route goes down.